achow6/comparing-Baltimore-Wilton-household-income-python/README.md

 2. Data were imported and previewed
 3. Data were filtered to rows containing "Baltimore, MD" and "Wilton, CT" in the "Name" columns of each dataset
 4. Data were merged into one dataframe for Baltimore and one dataframe for Wilton on the "Name" and "tract" columns
+5. All values in the "Name" column of the merged Baltimore dataframe were changed to say "Baltimore, MD" instead of "*NeighborhoodName*, Baltimore, MD"
-5. Merged dataframes for Baltimore and Wilton were combined
+6. Merged dataframes for Baltimore and Wilton were combined
-6. Column names were renamed for clarity (to diffrentiate between the two cities)
-7. Averages for each column were calculated in each dataframe to determine average child's household income in each parent income bracket
+7. "void" was removed from the merged dataset and column datatypes were changed to float
+8. Pivot table displaying average income in each SES bracket in each city was created
-8. Bar graph visual was created using Plotly
+8. Bar graph visual was created from the pivot table using Plotly

 **Original Excel Analysis:**
 Once the original data was downloaded, the location column (containing neighborhood, city, and state) was split into three separate columns for each (neighborhood, city, state).
 Cities outside of the scope were then filtered out.
 The VLOOKUP tool was then used to combine the datasets based on their "tract" number.
 The datasets from both cities were also combined to create a more cohesive analysis (both datasets shared the same column names and units of measurement).
 The data were analyzed through pivot charts and tables for numeric and visual results.